barstoolbluz/floxenvs/kafka/README.md

 # 🚀 Flox Environment for Apache Kafka Event Streaming

-This `kafka-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `kafka` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 ## ✨ Features